almara3/Jwalk/README.md

 ```

+Make sure freesasa is installed!

 ## RUNNING JWALK

 Jwalk currently only runs on Unix or Linux based operating systems (sorry !)

-type "jwalk" plus any of the below flags:
+type "jwalk.py" plus any of the below flags:
 ```
 -h, --help        show this help message and exit
 -lys              calculate lysine crosslinks (default)